-The excessive stress on an under-spined carbon arrow shaft greatly increases the risk of arrow failure, which may result in serious or permanent injury to you (the user) and/or bystanders.
+The excessive stress on an under-spined carbon arrow shaft greatly increases the risk of arrow failure and serious or permanent injury to you or bystanders.

 ARROW REST SAFETY

 Incorrect adjustment may cause the arrow to fall from the arrow rest and/or get jammed in the bow, possibly injuring the shooter or bystanders, and causing damage to equipment.